CDLUC3/ezid/doc/apidoc.2.rst

 -----------

-When EZID creates a non-ARK identifier (e.g., a DOI identifier), it also creates a related ARK identifier.
-These special ARK identifiers are termed "shadow ARKs."

-A non-ARK identifier and its shadow ARK have the same owner and co-owners (and hence the same access characteristics) and the same creation time and citation metadata, but they have separate target URLs and update times.
-By sharing citation metadata, a non-ARK identifier and its shadow ARK are intended to identify the same digital object or conceptual entity, but having separate target URLs allows the identifiers to address different representations of the object.
-Clients can also use shadow ARKs to exploit the different technical characteristics between ARK and non-ARK identifiers.
+When EZID creates a non-ARK identifier (e.g., a DOI identifier), it also creates a related ARK identifier termed a "shadow ARK."
+A non-ARK identifier and its shadow ARK share the same owner and co-owners (and hence the same access characteristics) and the same target URL and metadata.
+A shadow ARK can be thought of as a non-ARK identifier expressed in ARK syntax, and clients seeking uniformity of identifier representations may find shadow ARKs useful for that purpose.

 Shadow ARKs are returned on the status line when creating or minting non-ARK identifiers (see `Operation: create identifier`_ and